davidmoshal/matching/README.md

 *"New State" = func (Event, State)*

-So each state transition is the consequence of an Event.
+So each state transition is the consequence of an event.
 Events are played sequentially and therefore single-threaded.
 Each event has a monotonic increasing sequence number as the ID per aggregate.

 ### CQRS
 [Command Query Responsibility Segregation (CQRS)](https://martinfowler.com/bliki/CQRS.html), literally re-categorises the traditional [CRUD](https://www.codecademy.com/articles/what-is-crud) into the followings